rahul-00X00/Web-Development/Section-36-React/README.md

 import App from "./App"; // It is an another component we are attaching it here, one of the feature of react

-const rootElement = document.getElementById("root"); // Normal Vanilla JavaScript to find id having name 'root' const root = createRoot(rootElement); // Using createRoot() method we are specifying where we want to attach our react component
+const rootElement = document.getElementById("root"); // Normal Vanilla JavaScript to find id having name 'root' const root = createRoot(rootElement); // Using createRoot() method we are specifying where we want to attach our main application react component

 root.render(
   <StrictMode>